Jake ‘Boaster’ Howlett is putting on a show

 It’s no longer dismissed as a nerdy pastime either, with the likes of Lil Nas X, Against The Current and Ashnikko providing theme songs to various gaming championships while virtual concerts from Twenty One Pilots, Ariana Grande, Justin Bieber and BLACKPINK have seen people flock to online games like Fortnite and Roblox.
 In 2022, gaming is as cool as rock & roll.
 The professionals who play it competitively, the breakout stars.

-Professional competitive gaming tournaments may have been around since 1972, when two-dozen people gathered to compete at Spacewar!, but with platforms like YouTube and Twitch, a generation of gamers are now used to watching virtual clashes with the same fervent enthusiasm that fills out pubs every weekend for premier league football.
-It’s little wonder that esports tournaments are now taking over stadiums around the world, with gamers going head to head in front of an real-world audience to compete for eye-wateringly attractive cash prizes.
+Professional competitive gaming tournaments may have been around since 1972, when two-dozen people gathered to compete at Spacewar!, but with platforms like YouTube and Twitch, a generation of gamers are now used to watching virtual clashes with the same fervent enthusiasm that fills out pubs every weekend for Premier League football.
+It’s little wonder that esports tournaments have spent the last decade taking over stadiums around the world, with gamers going head to head in front of an real-world audience to compete for eye-wateringly attractive cash prizes.

 “Like most professional gamers, I really don’t care if people think esports is a sport or not,” says Howlett with a grin.
 “You can go debate it as much as you want, I’m too busy playing video games.”